a-a-ron/git-bash-create/README.md

 # Modivation for this project
-I want to create a new GitHub repo using the command line instead of having to open a web brower and create one on github.com.
-I also want to be better at bash.
+After listening to a RubyRouges episode about sharpening our tools by making our lives easier with scripts and git shortcuts, i've been inspired to perform GitHub requests through the command line using bash functions.